 - Sustainable Materials, Buildings and Infrastructure

-The APTES Group led by A/Prof Ngo is recognised as one of the leading centres in advanced materials & structural systems, and physical infrastructure protection in Australia and the Asia Pacific region.
+The APTES Group led by Prof Ngo is recognised as one of the leading centres in advanced materials & structural systems, and physical infrastructure protection in Australia and the Asia Pacific region.
 His group has been working closely with industry and government organisations to carry out research and consulting work in these areas.

 Prof Ngo has made a significant contribution to research in vulnerability modelling of critical infrastructure, particularly in the area of assessment of the effects of natural and technical hazards on buildings and infrastructure.
 He is recognised as an expert in protective technologies for protecting critical infrastructure by many government organisations and industry.

 Prof Ngo has been involved in many projects to provide security assessment, risk modelling and protection solutions.
 These projects include design and strengthening of high-rise structures, government buildings, embassies, airports, bridges, tunnels, power stations and critical industrial facilities in Australia and overseas.

-A/Prof Ngo has played a key role in the PrefabAUS, a peak industry body, involving more than 200 companies in the prefabricated manufacturing of modular buildings.
-He has carried out significant research collaborations with industry and government agencies to perform large-scale experiments of prefabricated modular components of building structures (facades, wall panels and floor slab systems).
+Prof Ngo has carried out significant research collaborations with industry and government agencies to perform large-scale experiments of prefabricated modular components of building structures (facades, wall panels and floor slab systems).
 The national and international research interactions have given Prof Ngo widespread recognition amongst the scientific community and industry as an expert in design and manufacturing of building components and systems using high performance materials.

-A/Prof Ngo is leading a team of researchers in Protective Armoured Systems of the Defence Material Technology Centre (DMTC).
+Prof Ngo is leading a team of researchers in Protective Armoured Systems of the Defence Material Technology Centre (DMTC).
 His team has developed novel material testing and characterisation techniques and a multi-scale simulation framework for modelling ultra-high strength armour materials and vehicle structural components subjected to extreme mine blasts and ballistic attacks.
-As a result of tis research Dr Ngo and his research team received the national Capability Improvement Award at the DMTC conference in 2014.